aeroaks/vagrant-lamp/README.md

 The Apache server is available at <http://localhost:8888>

 #### MySQL
-Externally the MySQL server is available at port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
+Externally the MySQL server is available at port 9875, and when running on the VM it is available as a socket or at port 3306 as usual.
 Username: root
 Password: root

 Technical Details
 -----------------
-* Ubuntu 14.04 64-bit
+* Ubuntu 16.04.2 64-bit
 * Apache 2.4
-* PHP 5.5
+* PHP 7.0.15
 * MySQL 5.5
 * XDebug
 * PHPUnit 4.8
 * Composer

-We are using the base Ubuntu 14.04 box from Vagrant.
-If you don't already have it downloaded the Vagrantfile has been configured to do it for you.
-This only has to be done once for each account on your host computer.

 The web root is located in the project directory at `src/` and you can install your files there